BenjiJackson1/startup/notes.md

 on a page.
 In order to access the DOM file for a page, it can be referenced through the term "document".

+## 7. Midterm Preparation

+- Come back to: promise, DNS
+- The "-la" in ls allows you to see even hidden files
+- Web certificates are necessary to use HTTPS
+- DNS records that will map domain names to IP addresses (A records) or other domain names (CNAME records), cannot map to another domain if not using CNAME which allows for aliasing.